Nipple Shields: Pros & Cons, Proper Fit, How Long To Use

 How To Get Nipple Shield To Stay On

-You can get a nipple shield to stay on when you choose the right size and the proper fit.
+Most importantly, be sure to choose the right size and the proper fit.
 Follow these tips for getting the nipple shield on your breast correctly:

 1. Turn your nipple shield inside out before putting it on your nipple.